FXMachine/bnpcr_toolbox/README.md

 Summary of BNP Covariance Regression package contents:

-BNP_covreg.m:
-  Main inference script for running the sampler without missing data or imputing the missing values.
++ `BNP_covreg.m`: Main inference script for running the sampler without missing data or imputing the missing values.
-BNP_covreg_varinds.m:
-  Main inference script for running the sampler with analytic marginalization of missing values. runstuff_BNPcovreg.m and runstuff_var_inds_flu.m: see below for explanation
++ `BNP_covreg_varinds.m`: Main inference script for running the sampler with analytic marginalization of missing values.

-/utilities:
++ `runstuff_BNPcovreg.m` and `runstuff_var_inds_flu.m`: See below for explanation

-  Script SIMplots.m contains an example of how to process and visualize the results from the stored samples.
++ `/utilities`: Script `SIMplots.m` contains an example of how to process and visualize the results from the stored samples.

 ## Setup and Usage Examples

-For an example of running the sampler without missing data or imputing the missing values, see runstuff_BNPcovreg.m.
+For an example of running the sampler without missing data or imputing the missing values, see `runstuff_BNPcovreg.m`.
 This script examines a synthetic data example.

-For an example of running the sampler with analytic marginalization of missing values, see runstuff_varinds_flu.m.
+For an example of running the sampler with analytic marginalization of missing values, see `runstuff_varinds_flu.m`.
 This script examines the Google Flu Trends dataset.

 ## Copyright & License